OlivierSamin1/AI4Devs-Final-Project/prompts.md

 The test 2.1 did not return any output

 Can you provide me a script that will perform all these tests one by one with very explicit output to know exactly if everything is ok and also catch errors?

+---
+## 2024/05/30: 11:45 - Health Check Issue Analysis and Fix Request

+I want you to perform these verification and suggest me fixes.
+Wait for my approval to implement them